Python App & API

 Back in the API

-If we return to the FastAPI UI, we can click on POST / predict, Try it out, then change the JSON values to match our parameters in the app, and click Execute:
+If we return to the FastAPI UI, we can click on POST / predict, TRY, then change the JSON values to match our parameters in the app, and click Execute:

 FastAPI request body